-For this purpose, Adjusted EBITDA is defined as operating profit/(loss) adjusted for other operating income/expenses, depreciation and amortisation, amortisation of government grants, impairment of assets, excess of fair value of net assets acquired over the cost of acquisition, defined benefits scheme expense and provisions (including provision for obsolete inventory, ECL allowance and provision for impairment of trade and other receivables and other financial assets, unused vacation allowance, warranty provision, provision for legal claims, tax provision and other provisions).
+For this purpose, Adjusted EBITDA is defined as operating profit/(loss) adjusted for other operating income/expenses, depreciation and amortisation, amortisation of government grants, impairment of assets, excess of fair value of net assets acquired over the cost of acquisition, defined benefits scheme expenses, allowances and provisions (including allowance for obsolete inventory, ECL allowance for trade and other receivables, cash and cash equivalents and other financial assets and allowance for impairment of non-financial assets, unused vacation provision, warranty provision, provision for legal claims, tax provision and other provisions).
 This measurement basis, therefore, excludes the effects of a number of non-recurring income and expenses on the results of the operating segments.